mariadb-corporation/MaxScale/Documentation/Routers/KafkaCDC.md

 All remaining fields contains data from the table.
 In the example event this would be the fields `id` and `data`.

+The sending of these schema objects is optional and can be disabled using `send_schema=false`.

 DML events (`INSERT`, `UPDATE`, `DELETE`) are streamed as JSON objects that follow the format specified in the DDL event.
 The objects are in the following format (example created by `INSERT INTO test.t1 VALUES (1)`):